-Option 1 is a salary – that would be subject to PAYE (dependant upon the level of the salary, in the normal way), it would be a deductible expense for corporation tax purposes (good news), but over a certain level it would be liable to employers national insurance at just under 14% (bad news).
-The net effect being that, one way or another, salaries to take the majority of your income are not advantageous.
+Option 1 is a salary – that would be subject to PAYE (dependant upon the level of the salary, in the normal way), it would be a deductible expense for corporation tax purposes (good news as it will reduce the taxable profits), but over a certain level it would be liable to employer’s national insurance at just under 14% (bad news).
+The net effect being that, one way or another, using a salary to take the majority of your income is not advantageous.

 Option 2 is a dividend – it should be noted that companies can only pay dividends from a pot of money called ‘distributable reserves’.
 Distributable reserves are calculated after deducting (from income) all allowance expenses, depreciation, and corporation tax.
-And the point here is that it is illegal to pay dividends from negative reserves, so you need to keep your wits about you or fear facing the wrath of the courts.
+And the point here is that it is illegal to pay dividends from negative reserves!

 Option 3 is a loan – OK, it’s not really income, because at some point you have to repay it.
 But tactically it can be used to get you out of a tight corner if needs be.
 But the general rule is the company will have to pay additional tax if the loan is not repaid within 9 months of the year-end.